 But once we got to this unique and remote waterfall, we enjoyed its 90m plunge followed by a 230m cascade.
 Indeed, all that trouble made us realize that the adventure yielded an unforgettable experience.

-Thus, with all things considered, this Survivor Country waterfall belongs on the list.
+Thus, with all things considered, this Survivor Country waterfall belongs on the list of Australia’s best.

 This impressive escarpment-leaping 120m waterfall in New South Wales’ Morton National Park was a popular attraction.